 Step 1: Meet with the Office of International Education (OIE)

-The OIE is your partner in the planning and administration of your education abroad program.
+The OIE is your partner in the planning and administration of your faculty-led program.
 The initial meeting will cover your ideas for a short-term program and provide you with an overview for the designing, planning, and implementation processes.
-Please contact Kelly Watts, Faculty-Led Education Abroad Program Coordinator, to set-up an initial planning meeting, firstname.lastname@example.org or 874-2019.
+Please contact Kelly Watts, Faculty-Led Program Coordinator, to set-up an initial planning meeting, firstname.lastname@example.org or 874-2019.

-This inventory is designed to establish the framework for a short-term education abroad program and to help Program Directors begin to think critically about the necessary tools and steps for a successful program.
+This inventory is designed to establish the framework for a short-term faculty-led program and to help Program Directors begin to think critically about the necessary tools and steps for a successful program.

 Step 3: Conduct a Site Visit (Optional)